brilliancebitcoin/nostrgram/README.md

 * [ ] let channel creators add admins with sticky powers and blacklisting powers
 * [ ] add sticker packs
 * [ ] make the mic button record and broadcast voice chats powered by [https://relay.nostr.info/test/chat.html](https://relay.nostr.info/test/chat.html)
-* [ ] make the image attach button prompt you to upload your image to imgur and then paste the link
 * [ ] show "last seen" indicators for people in your dm list
 * [ ] when a dm is closed, don't show it again til the dm'd person says something
 * [ ] let users block individuals from appearing in their dms